Maureen Colquhoun: Coming out and deselection

 Colquhoun was Britain's first openly lesbian MP.
-In 1973, as a married mother of three teenage children, she left her husband, Sunday Times journalist Keith Colquhoun, for the publisher of Sappho magazine, Babs (Barbara) Todd.
+In 1973, she left her husband, Sunday Times journalist Keith Colquhoun, who she had three children with during their marriage, for the publisher of Sappho magazine, Babs (Barbara) Todd.
+Colquhoun and Todd had grown close while they campaigned together on abortion amendments bills.

 In February 1976, Colquhoun asked the then Commons Speaker George Thomas to refer to her as "Ms." instead of "Mrs".
 It was the first time such a request had been made.
 Mr Speaker Thomas responded by letter: "In the interests of the House, I think I must continue to use some form of prefix, but I will endeavour to slur it in such a way as to reduce, if not entirely eliminate, the audible distinction between 'Mrs' and 'Miss'".

-The next month, gossip columnist Nigel Dempster contrived to gain an invitation to Colquhoun and Todd's housewarming party.
-Colquhoun complained to the Press Complaints Commission, which ruled in the two women's favour.
-In December 1976, she punched a car park attendant in a row about a parking ticket.
+The next month, Daily Mail gossip columnist Nigel Dempster contrived to gain an invitation to Colquhoun and Todd's housewarming party and she was outed by the newspaper.
+Colquhoun complained to the voluntary press regulator, the Press Council, who ruled against the complaint on the grounds that "the public has a right to know" about her sexuality.
+Colquhoun declared that the decision was contrary to the 1975 Sex Discrimination Act.

 Colquhoun was deselected due to her sexuality and her feminist views; in late September 1977, members of her constituency party's General Management Committee voted by 23 votes to 18, with one abstention, to deselect her, citing her "obsession with trivialities such as women's rights".
 The local party chairman Norman Ashby said at the time: "She was elected as a working wife and mother ... this business has blackened her image irredeemably".
-"My sexuality has nothing whatever to do with my ability to do my job as an MP", Colquhoun insisted in an article for Gay News in October 1977.
-"Being a lesbian has ruined my political career," she told Woman's Own in 1977.
+Colquhoun responded that "my sexuality has nothing whatever to do with my ability to do my job as an MP" in an article for Gay News in October 1977.
+"Being a lesbian has ruined my political career," she told Woman's Own magazine in 1977.
+In a 1977 article for The Guardian, journalist Polly Toynbee wrote that "I find it impossible to believe that they would have removed Maureen Colquhoun had she still been quietly married."

-The vote by her constituency party was overruled in January 1978, as supporters of Colquhoun appealed to the National Executive Committee, who agreed that Colquhoun had been unfairly dismissed owing to her sexual orientation.
+The vote by her constituency party was overruled in January 1978, as supporters of Colquhoun appealed to the Labour Party's National Executive Committee (NEC), who agreed that Colquhoun had been unfairly dismissed owing to her sexual orientation.
 Colquhoun wanted to put the past behind her and work with her local party, but the Vice-Chair of the General Management Committee said he thought that was impossible as many members were unwilling to work for Colquhoun's re-election, the prospects for which he thought were not promising.
-At the 1979 general election, she lost her seat to the Conservative Antony Marlow on an 8% swing.
+At the 1979 general election, she lost her seat to the Conservative Tony Marlow on an 8% swing.

-She commented in her memoirs, A Woman in the House (1980), that she had “an uncomfortable ability for upsetting equally my friends and my enemies”.
+In 2017 she received a letter of apology from the constituency.